Leave Policies for Civil Service Employees

 Sick leave is provided when an employee is prevented from performing duties because of a personal illness, medical, optical or dental appointment.
 Employees are required to file a leave request stating the cause of the absence and the amount of time absent.

 When circumstances require an employee to become absent from work for an extended period of time due to illness or other personal related matters, that employee may be covered under the Family and Medical Leave Act (FMLA) if he/she has been employed for 12 months and has worked at least 1250 hours during the preceding 12 month period.
 The same categories of annual leave, sick leave or leave without pay will be applied.
-Please refer to the Employee/Labor Relations section for qualifying factors under the FMLA.

 Upon separation from state service, employees are paid the value of any accrued annual leave up to a maximum of 300 hours.
 Annual leave in excess of 300 hours and all sick leave will be recorded as part of the employment record and will be re-credited if re-employed in state service within five years of separation.
 Any re-credit of leave is not applicable if your last separation was a dismissal for cause or resignation in lieu of disciplinary action.